meribold/meribold.org/_drafts/cpu-caches.md

 ### Types of CPU Caches

-Current x86 CPUs generally have three main types of caches: data caches, instruction caches, and translation lookaside buffers (TLBs).
-Some caches are used for data as well as instructions and are called *unified*.
+Current x86 CPUs generally have three main types of caches: data caches, instruction caches, and translation lookaside buffers ({::nomarkdown}TLBs{:/}).
+Some caches are used for data as well as instructions and are called *{::nomarkdown}unified{:/}*.
 A processor may have multiple caches of each type, which are organised into numerical *levels* starting at 1, the smallest and fastest level, based on their size and speed.

 In practice, a currently representative x86 cache hierarchy consists of:
 *   Separate level 1 data and instruction caches of 32 to 64 KiB for each core (denoted